goutymcgoutface/public/README.md

 Chances are, if you're reading this, I've asked you to, coz you are well smart, innit, and I value your thoughts and input on the situation, bosh.
 As such, please:
 * bring your A-game
 * do **not** pull any punches: great feedback is clear, not mean.
-Feel free to tear apart as required from an academic critique perspective.
+Feel free to tear apart as required from an academic critique perspective
+* ... and no, I couldn't find the spellcheck

 ## Initalisation -- About me & this project
 ### Me